Wycliffe Gordon: Early life and education

-At age 13, he was attending Sego Junior High School in Augusta, Georgia, where his band director was trombonist Don Milford.
+At the age of 13, he was attending Sego Junior High School in Augusta, Georgia, where his band director was trombonist Don Milford.
 Gordon graduated in 1984 from Butler High School in Augusta.
 He performed in New York City as part of the McDonald's High School All-American Band.
 He then studied music at Florida A&M, where he played in the marching band.

 Career

 His early works as a professional were with Wynton Marsalis, but in 2010 he has expanded beyond swing and has experimented with new instruments.
 The strongest example of this might be The Search where he plays didgeridoo and covers Thelonious Monk songs.
 He has also played Gospel music.

 In 1995, Gordon arranged and orchestrated the theme song for NPR's All Things Considered.
 Gordon's arrangement and orchestration is the third version of the melody composed in 1971 by Donald Joseph Voegeli (1920–2009).

-On September 24, 2004, Gordon conducted the Jazz at Lincoln Center Orchestra in the premiere of his new, original score for "Body and Soul", the 1925 silent film directed by Oscar Micheaux.
+On September 24, 2004, Gordon conducted the Jazz at Lincoln Center Orchestra in the premiere of his new, original score for Body and Soul, the 1925 silent film directed by Oscar Micheaux.

 He has recently gained more worldwide popularity, being featured in South Australia's Generations In Jazz 2016 and 2017, playing alongside artists such as James Morrison, Jazzmeia Horn, Gordon Goodwin and Ross Irwin among others.
-For over a decade, he has also worked with visual artist and educator Ligel Lambert on numerous collaborative projects.
+For more than a decade, he has also worked with visual artist and educator Ligel Lambert on numerous collaborative projects.

+Gordon is currently an assistant professor at Augusta University in Augusta, Georgia, where he is the Director of Jazz Studies.
+He has been named the Jazz Trombonist of the Year 13 times by the Jazz Journalists Association, and Best Trombone by DownBeat magazine six times.